-- addCategoricalTransformedCovariate : Create a new categorical covariate by transforming an existing one. - addContinuousTransformedCovariate : Create a new continuous covariate by transforming an existing one. - addMixture : Add a new latent covariate to the current model giving its name and its modality number. - removeCovariate : Remove some of the transformed covariates (discrete and continuous) and/or latent covariates.
+- addCategoricalTransformedCovariate: Create a new categorical covariate by transforming an existing one. - addContinuousTransformedCovariate: Create a new continuous covariate by transforming an existing one. - addMixture: Add a new latent covariate to the current model giving its name and its modality number (how many subpopulations). - removeCovariate: Remove any of the transformed covariates (discrete and continuous) and/or latent covariates.